Did you know that there are three different types of Shubunkin goldfish, one of which is pretty rare?

 Compatibility

-Good community fish
+Excellent community fish

 OK, for Planted Tanks?

-Origins
+Shubunkin Origins

-Natural Habitat
+Habitat

 Appearance

-Types Of Shubunkin Goldfish
+Types of Shubunkin Goldfish

-There are three varieties of Shubunkins:
+There are three different types of Shubunkin.

 American Shubunkin